- The World Family Map 2019: Mapping Family Change and Child Well-being Outcomes

 - Why Marriage is in the Public Interest

-Prior to coming to the University of Virginia, he held research fellowships at Princeton University, Yale University and the Brookings Institution.
-He earned his undergraduate degree at the University of Virginia and his Ph.D. at Princeton University.
+As an undergraduate, Wilcox was a Jefferson Scholar at the University of Virginia (’92) and later earned his Ph.D. from Princeton University.
+Prior to coming to the University of Virginia, he held research fellowships at Princeton University, Yale University, and the Brookings Institution.

 Read a summary of Soft Patriarchs.